ThomasPiergiovanni/oc_p8/README.md

 The others required program will be installed via pip using requirements.txt file (see further).

 ## 3. Installation.

+These instructions are for deployment on a local machine i.e.  for development use.

 ### 3.1.
 Download.
 Download/clone this repository on your system, at the location that suits you best.